sensu/sensu-docs/content/sensu-go/5.14/getting-started/learn-sensu.md

 **4. SSH into the sandbox**

 Thanks for waiting!
-To start shell access to the sandbox:
+To start shell into the sandbox:

 {{< highlight shell >}}
 vagrant ssh